CommonRoad/commonroad-autoware-interface/README.md

 #### Autoware

-**CR2AW was tested with Autoware version with release tag 2023.06, which is accessible [here](https://github.com/autowarefoundation/autoware/tree/release/2023.06).**
+**CR2AW was tested with Autoware.Universe version with release tag v1.0, which is accessible [here](https://github.com/autowarefoundation/autoware.universe/tree/v1.0).**

-_Note: We can not guarantee that CR2AW works with other versions of Autoware at this point.
-However, regular updates to new  Autoware releases will follow soon._
+_Note: Updates to newer  Autoware releases will follow regularly._

 #### CommonRoad